-Only applications which have received authorisation from NPWS to proceed to plan stage - paragraph 4.2 Terms and Conditions Document are to be submitted.
-The NPWS will make a decision on all valid applications within 14 weeks of the date of submission of a valid application.
-The 14 week period does not include any period awaiting a response from the planners or participant in relation to any queries or requests for clarifications, amendments or extra documentation made by the NPWS.
-All plans submitted to the NPWS will be tracked through the approval process.
+Only applications which have received approval from NPWS to proceed to plan stage are to be progressed as NPWS Farm Plans.
+All plans submitted to the NPWS Agri-Ecology Unit will be tracked through the approval process.
 Applications received by the NPWS Agri-Ecology Unit will be assigned a Plan Reference number.
 This plan number will be unique.
 It will consist of;